We discuss natural pearls, what they are and how they differ from their counterparts.

 First, let’s get some terms correct first.
 When we talk about natural pearls here, we mean pearls that form naturally.
 Today when you read about natural pearls they are quite often referring to their natural coloring as opposed to dyed colors.
 So be sure to clarify when someone says “natural” pearls if they mean naturally colored or true natural pearls that were formed naturally.
 A true natural pearl is rare and very expensive.

-Real natural pearls are composed entirely of nacre (a combination of aragonite and a naturally occuring binder called conchiolin).
+Real natural pearls are composed entirely of nacre (a combination of aragonite and a naturally occurring binder called conchiolin).

 Natural Pearls vs. Cultured Pearls